 “Section 4316 of USERRA provides that any period of absence from employment due to or necessitated by uniformed service is not considered a break in employment, so an employee absent due to military duty must be treated as though they were continuously employed,” the lawsuit says.

 According to the complaint, the goal of Delta’s “culture of discrimination” is to intimidate and inconvenience pilots so they perform less military service or, worse, leave the uniformed services all together.
-This is evident in the company’s on-the-books policies concerning pilots with military responsibilities, which the case says “prohibit pilots from performing any military obligations on the same calendar day they may have obligations to [Delta], even if those military service obligations do not interfere with or conflict with” a pilot’s work schedule.
-Bafflingly, these “same-calendar-day” prohibitions appear to be in place even if the individual were not to miss work for a military obligation.
+This is evident in the company’s alleged on-the-books policies concerning pilots with military responsibilities, which the case says “prohibit pilots from performing any military obligations on the same calendar day they may have obligations to [Delta], even if those military service obligations do not interfere with or conflict with” a pilot’s work schedule.
+Bafflingly, these “same-calendar-day” prohibitions appear to be in place even if the individual were not to miss work for a military obligation, according to the suit.

 What happens when a pilot’s uniformed service duties conflict with Delta’s hardline stance?
-In the plaintiffs’ experience, Delta’s management may, among other punishments:
+According to the suit, Delta’s management may, among other punishments:

 It is worth noting that from here the complaint rattles off at least nine other tactics Delta allegedly employs on pilots whose uniformed service obligations purportedly disrupt its business.

-The named plaintiffs—pilots for the Indiana Air National Guard, Florida Air National Guard, United States Navy, and United States Air Force—all describe similarly hostile experiences with Deltain the complaint.
+The named plaintiffs—pilots for the Indiana Air National Guard, Florida Air National Guard, United States Navy, and United States Air Force—all describe similarly hostile experiences with Delta in the complaint.
 To a man, the pilots allege they were “repeatedly harassed” by Delta management in response to their military leave duties.
-Upon returning from certain periods of military leave, the pilots claim Delta not only harassed them by aggressively investigating their use of military leave, but then refused to make contributions to their pension funds, a denial of basic employment benefits that does not jibe with USERRA regulations.
+Upon returning from certain periods of military leave, the pilots claim Delta not only harassed them by aggressively investigating their use of military leave, but then refused to make contributions to their pension funds, a denial of basic employment benefits that does not jibe with USERRA regulations, according to the suit.

 One plaintiff, who currently holds the rank of Lieutenant Colonel in the Florida Air National Guard, claims Delta aimed to terminate his employment after it attempted to poke holes in his reported service obligations.